StarGate01/hl-alyx-glove/README.md

 The actual gloves are called "Half-Jab" by the company Highway 21.
 Available at motorcycle shops or Amazon/Ebay.

 The directory `models` contains STL files for 3D printing.
 Please note that quite a lot of manual finishing is required depending on your printer.

-TODO describe:

- - Print Check Engine Light
- - Paint
- - Assembly
+Print all the files in black plastic (I used PLA).
+The parts are not plug-and-play, you have to sand, cut and drill at various places.
+Use the parts as a starting point for your own creativity.

+Refer to the photos to see how I assembled my version.
+I used silver metallic automotive sparypaint to color the base piece.
+The rest was painted using acrylic colors and a paintbrush.

+The "Check engine light" is a 3D printed frame with a piece of printed overhead foil.
+The frame then gets half-filled with semi-transparent hot glue to create a light diffusor.
+Print the document `models/check_engine.pdf` on overhead projection foil using a laser/toner printer and cut out one image to size.
+Insert the foil piece into the frame from the back, such that it rests on the small lip.
+Make sure the toner side faces inwards, such that it is not exposed to the outside.
+Then pour in some epoxy or hot glue, but make sure to not fill it up completely.
+Then position the lamp cover on the PCB where the frame is printed on.
+I attached it with some small drops of hot glue.

+I used various M3 bolts and nuts, and some epoxy glue for the rest of the assembly.